 There may be a time when your primary care doctor says you need to go to the hospital.
-If it is not an emergency, the medical group will look into whether or not it is medically necessary.
-If the medical group OK's your hospital stay, you will need to go to a hospital that works with your medical group.
+If it is not an emergency, the medical group or Anthem will look into whether or not it is medically necessary.
+If your hospital stay is OK'd, you will need to go to a hospital that works with your medical group.